Since its inception in 1945, SLIBCO’s community and economic development program has been nationally recognized and benchmarked.

 Through our partnerships with state and local governments, companies within the Greater Scranton region are prospering in our pro-business environment.
 Our economic development team can serve as your community partner, assisting you in all aspects of your site selection, financing and incentives process.

 Allow our team of economic development professionals serve as your single-point-of-contact for assistance in crafting a financial incentive package.

-KEYSTONE OPPORTUNITY EXPANSION ZONE (KOEZ)
+KEYSTONE OPPORTUNITY ZONE (KOZ)